gvwilson/fiction/voyage/index.md

-popular puppeteer of the time who went by the curtain name Arky Barky put on a popular show in which a succession of increasingly feeble characters---from an Uwsian magician (a thinly-veiled mockery of the ambassador, Coronel Nitisza) to a blind, crippled porcupine with a squeaky voice<span class="sidenote">The dim-witted porcupine is still popular in children's shows in Ruuda-in-Ruuda, and still goes by the name Arky Barky.</span>---slew one Pale Remainder after another in ever-more-improbable ways.
+popular puppeteer of the time who went by the curtain name Arky Barky put on a popular show in which a succession of increasingly feeble characters---from an Uwsian magician (a thinly-veiled mockery of the ambassador, Coronel Nitisza) to a blind, crippled porcupine with a squeaky voice<span class="note">The dim-witted porcupine is still popular in children's shows in Ruuda-in-Ruuda, and still goes by the name Arky Barky.</span>---slew one Pale Remainder after another in ever-more-improbable ways.
 A few die-hard æmott railed against the show as